penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

 #Customer intent: As an integration solution developer, I want to know how to connect my conversational agent workflow to external services and expose connector actions as tools for agents and models to use.
 ---

-# Connect your tools to external services (Module 03)
+# Module 03 - Connect your tools to external services

 In this module, you learn how to connect a conversational agent workflow in Azure Logic Apps to external systems by using connectors and how to expose connector actions as tools that the agent can call during a chat conversation.